nedix/webdav-nfs-container/README.md

 #### 1. Start the service

-This command starts the NFS service on localhost port `2049`.

 ```shell
 docker run --pull always --name webdav-nfs \
     --cap-add SYS_ADMIN --device /dev/fuse \ # fuse priviliges, these might not be necessary in the future